matmaer/chezmoi-mousse/README.md

 - Can be safely used to visualize your chezmoi repository, as no write operations are enabled by default.
 - To enable operations, press `D`, `d` or click the `Toggle --dry-run` text in the footer.
 This will enable commands changing your config files or the chezmoi state.
 Test first in a VM or container, see the [Test][test-section] section.
 - Run the app with your own user.
-Running the app with `sudo` or elevated permissions is **not needed**.
+Running the app with `sudo` or elevated permissions is **not needed** and **should be avoided**.
 Chezmoi [explicitly](https://www.chezmoi.io/user-guide/frequently-asked-questions/design/#can-i-use-chezmoi-to-manage-files-outside-my-home-directory) discourages operating outside of your home directory.
 - The current implementation has only been used or tested with `autocommit` enabled, feedback is welcome on the issues page.

 ## Start